LIKO-12/legacy-2/Documentation/Guides/getting_started.md

 cd Demos
 ```

-You can see the list of installed demo games by using the `dir` command (or its
+You can see the list of installed demos by using the `dir` command (or its
 alias, `ls`).
 You should see a bunch of `.lk12` files.
 Each of those files is a
 LIKO-12 game.